-3 "Impact Issue" is a defined term herein.
+4 "Impact Issue" is a defined term herein.

-- B. Clustered development based upon R-15 conventional layout density. - C. Conventional layout which meets all of the requirements of the R-5 zoning district, the balance of the Zoning Law, and the various chapters of the Town Code, and which respects the site's environmental constraints. - D. Clustered development based upon R-5 conventional layout density. - E. Townhouse and multiple dwelling developments based upon existing multi-family zone. - F. Townhouse and multiple dwelling developments at eight (8) dwelling units per acre. - G. Continued institutional use. - H. Adaptive re-use of existing buildings for residential and other non-residential uses. - I. Adaptive re-use of smaller existing residential buildings in the southeasterly part of the site, especially for affordable housing, and any zoning text amendments needed for this scenario.
-The potential adverse social impact(s) of segregating the affordable housing in this manner should also be discussed. - J. Alternative development with less trucking of rock and earth off-site. - K. No Action alternative.
-The No Action alternative discussion should evaluate the adverse or beneficial site changes that are likely to occur in the reasonably foreseeable future, in the absence of the Proposed Action.
+- JE.
+Adaptive re-use (partial) of smaller existing residential buildings in the southeasterly part of the site, especially for affordable housing, and any zoning text amendments needed for this scenario.
+The potential adverse social impact(s) of segregating the affordable housing in this manner should also be discussed. - KF.
+No Action alternative.
+The No Action alternative discussion should evaluate the adverse or beneficial site changes that are likely to occur in the reasonably foreseeable future, in the absence of the Proposed Action, and other opportunities for residential development of this nature within the Town.